bcgov/data-publication/pages/dps_webmappping_bcmaphub_ago_w.md

 ---------------------------------------------------------------------

-## B.C.'s MAP HUB - PUBLISHING WORKFLOW
+## B.C.'s MAP HUB - PUBLICATION WORKFLOW

 Below are the steps to follow when publishing an AGO application: